-Widespread curiosity prompted the U. S. National Burgau of Standards to conduct various ex-periments in order to find the answer to that augstion.
+Widespread curiosity prompted the U. S. National Bureau of Standards to conduct various ex-periments in order to find the answer to that question.
 The results have been published in the publications of a number of universities.
-The experiments verified the theory that the effect of a magnet falls off as the cube of the distance.
-Double | the distance and the magnet's ability to cause data loss is divided by eight.
+The experiments verified the theory netic particles change their orthat the effect of a magnet falls off as the cube of the distance. cond, so damage is instantaneous Double the distance and magnet's ability to cause data loss is divided by eight.
 Here are some of the results achieved and some of the myths exploded in the process.